Intro into HTTP

 middleware: # RESPONSE FROM HERE --> [ "static", "gzip", "sendfile" ] # <-- REQUEST COMES FROM HERE

 RR has an internal queue for requests.
-The allocate_timeout is used to assign a worker to the request.
-If your worker works for 1 minute for example, but allocate_timeout is equal to 30 seconds, after this timeout, RR will start rejecting the first request in queue.
-Then +30s for the second, and so on and so forth.
+The `allocate_timeout` is used to assign a worker to a request.
+If your worker runs for 1 minute but `allocate_timeout` is 30 seconds, after this timeout RR will start rejecting the first request in the queue, then another 30 seconds for the second, and so on.